The Arts at Linfield

 Join us for an event!

-We are proud to take part in Playwrights Welcome, which offers available tickets to professional playwrights free of charge.
+Playwrights Welcome: We are proud to take part in Playwrights Welcome, which offers available tickets to professional playwrights free of charge.
 To receive a ticket through Playwrights Welcome at our theatre, please contact the box office.
-Note that writers must present their Dramatists Guild membership card when requesting a ticket.

-To reach Ford Hall from Hwy.
+Directions: To reach Ford Hall from Hwy.
 99W in south McMinnville, turn east on Keck Drive at Albertson's.
 Take Keck Drive to Lever Street & turn right.
 Take the next immediate right at Ford Drive into the theatre parking lot.
-Ford Hall is located at the west end of the parking lot.
 For a campus map, visit: http://www.linfield.edu/campus-map.html

 Linfield offers a variety of arts-related majors and minors.
 The campus’ close-knit environment makes it possible for students to work side by side with faculty who also happen to be nationally and internationally recognized visual artists, musicians, authors and theatre artists.